nicedawg/fake_news/README.md

 ## Configuration

-### NewsApi.org
+### The Guardian OpenPlatform

-To query against NewsApi.org, you need an API key.
+To query against The Guardian's OpenPlatform, you need an API key.
 See https://newsapi.org/docs/get-started for details.
 Be aware that a free developer API key has daily limits!